drvinceknight/unpeudemath/_posts/2014-07-27-game-theory-and-pavement-etiquette.md

 This Nash equilibrium is in fact much **worse** than the other Nash equilibria.
 In a situation with central control (which if you recall the BBC article is not something that happens on British pavements) then we would be operating with either everyone walking on the left or everyone walking on the right so that the utility would be 1.
 As this is also a Nash Equilibrium then there would be no reason for anyone to change.
-Sadly it's possible that we get _stuck_ at the other Nash equilibrium where everyone randomly walks on the right or the left (again: at this point no one has an incentive to move).
+Sadly it is possible that we get _stuck_ at the other Nash equilibrium where everyone randomly walks on the right or the left (again: at this point no one has an incentive to move).
 This idea of comparing **worst case Nash Equilibrium** to the best possible outcome is referred to as the Price of Anarchy and has a lot to do with my personal research.
-If it's of interest [here is a short video on the subject](https://www.youtube.com/watch?v=DWiAAWZfooE) and here's a publication that looked at the [effect of selfish behaviour in public service systems](http://www.sciencedirect.com/science/article/pii/S0377221713003019) (sadly that is behind a paywall but if anyone would like to read it please do get in touch).
+If it is of interest [here is a short video on the subject](https://www.youtube.com/watch?v=DWiAAWZfooE) and here's a publication that looked at the [effect of selfish behaviour in public service systems](http://www.sciencedirect.com/science/article/pii/S0377221713003019) (sadly that is behind a paywall but if anyone would like to read it please do get in touch).

 There are some major assumptions being made in all of the above.
 In particular two people walking with their eyes closed towards each other is probably not the best way to think of this.